Construction of blow-up manifolds to the equivariant self-dual Chern-Simons-Schr\"odinger equation: Introduction

 \subsection{Main results}

-In this paper, we study the forward construction and conditional stability of the pseudoconformal blow-up solutions.
-Compared to the backward construction of blow-up solutions with prescribed asymptotic profiles, it is more natural to ask stability questions in terms of initial data.
-More precisely, we investigate a quantitative description of the dynamics starting near $Q$ and aim to characterize the initial data set yielding the pseudoconformal blow-up.
+In this paper, we study the forward construction and codimension one property of the pseudoconformal blow-up solutions.
+Compared to the backward construction of blow-up solutions with prescribed asymptotic profiles, here we investigate a quantitative description of the dynamics starting near $Q$ and aim to characterize the initial data set yielding the pseudoconformal blow-up.

-The first part of our main results is the construction of a codimension one manifold of initial data resulting pseudoconformal blow-up.
-The second part is to show the Lipschitz regularity of the constructed manifold in the first part.
+The first part of our main results is the construction of an initial data set (under a codimension one condition) resulting in pseudoconformal blow-up.
+The second part is to establish the codimension one property and Lipschitz regularity of the initial data set (the blow-up manifold).

 To state our result, we need to introduce some technicalities.
 To describe the sense of the codimension one manifold, we introduce the relevant data sets and their coordinates.

 We first describe the $H_{m}^{3}$-initial data set $\mathcal{O}_{init}$ and the coordinates $(\lambda_{0},\gamma_{0},b_{0},\eta_{0},\epsilon_{0})$.
 We fix a codimension four linear subspace $\mathcal{Z}^{\perp}$ of $H_{m}^{3}$ for $\epsilon_{0}$.
 Codimension four conditions are given by four orthogonality conditions \eqref{eq:ortho-cond}.
 Here, $H_{m}^{k}$ denotes the usual Sobolev space $H^{k}(\R^{2})$ restricted on $m$-equivariant functions; see Section \ref{subsec:Adapted-function-spaces} for details.
 For some $b^{\ast}>0$, we define